-The following description of the Xerox Corporation Savings Plan (the "Plan") provides only general information.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act ("ERISA") of 1974.
+Effective June 4, 2009, the Plan name changed to Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards formerly ("The Savings Plan of Xerox Corporation and The Xerographic Division, UNITE HERE") (the "Plan").
+The following description of the Plan provides only general information.
+The Plan is subject to the provision of the Employee Retirement Income Security Act ("ERISA") of 1974.
 Participants should refer to the summary plan description and the plan document for a more complete description of the Plan's provisions.